This month I am not going to spend money. Repeat after me. This month I will not spend money on things we don't need!

-The best way to not spend money this month is by breaking your budget to a weekly budget.
+The best way to not spend money this month is by breaking your budget into a weekly budget.
 I will do my budget by week instead of a monthly budget.
-This will give me a more detail look on my spending.
+This will give me a more detail look at my spending.
 If the weekly amount is $100 for groceries (this is an example), then I should be able to account for all that money that week.

 Creating a weekly budget will make things more realistic and achievable than if you use a monthly budget, at least for me.
 Now, if you feel more comfortable using a monthly budget then that is OK.
 The point of doing this is to make sure you keep control of your money and not spend money on things you don't need.

 Using a cash system simply works and it had helped us to save money and to limit our spending.
 The reason I do this is that I know personally that when I use cash I tend to save more.
 All the loose change go into our pickle jar and knowing that I only have that set amount of money to spend keeps me on track.

 If you don't know how the cash envelope system works, then I suggest you use this method to reduce your spending and to help you control your money.
 It's not my favorite method because I don't like carrying cash with being at all, but the honest truth is that this system works when it comes to tracking your spending and saving money.

 Shop with a shopping list